Fall 2012 Undergraduate Fellowships

 - Evan Greer, a senior in Mechanical Engineering with work with mentor Dr. Marcelo Kobayashi of the Department of Mechanical Engineering on a project focused on the optimization of wind energy systems.
 Evan will use computational fluid dynamics to investigate the flow around a wind turbine in his project titled, "Meteorologically Driven Simulation of an Adaptive Wind Turbine."

 - Elyse Iseke, a junior in Food Science/Human Nutrition, will continue measuring crater dimensions to better understand crater origins and modification processes with mentor, Dr. Jeffrey Gillis-Davis of the Hawaii Institute of Geophysics and Planetology.
-In her project titled, "Comparing Crater Formations on the Moon and Mercury," Elyse is expanding her work to the planet Mercury with MESSENGER data.
+In her project titled, "Measuring Mercurian Craters to Develop an Understanding of Mercury's Target Surface," Elyse is expanding her work from the Moon to the planet Mercury with MESSENGER data.
+Final Report

 - Lisa Kotowski, a junior in Physics will work on a team project titled, "Acceleration and Thrust of an Asymmetric Capacitor in a Microgravity Enviornment" with mentor Mr. Herve Collin of the Department of Math and Science, Kapiolani Community College.
 Lisa is responsible for predicting system performance, and the data and error analysis of this experimental lifter, which they are testing as a potential space transportation method.

 University of Hawaii at Hilo: